wunderlicht/howmany/README.md

 Do you had such things in the past?
 Well then it is obviously in your historic data.
 This is one of the sweet things of the simulation.

+### Will it be more accurate?
+Well, as we can't predict the future it is still just yesterday's weather.
+We know the past and try to extrapolate the near future.
+The only practical difference is that we can choose our level of confidence.
+Taking the velocity to do so is always a 50/50 chance.

 ## Usage
 `howmany -goal 55 -file history.csv -scenarios 300000 -confidence 90 -average`
 is the same as